ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 ## IaaS Components

-Refer to [Design Decision Tool Usage](usage.md) for an introduction and example of using the following design component categories with Considerations and Caveats for the primary options available within each category:
+Refer to [Design Decision Tool Usage](usage.md) for an introduction and example of using the following design component categories with considerations and caveats for the primary options available within each category:

 * ![Compute Options](#compute)
 * ![Storage Options](#storage)